-Our newly-formed Business Advisory Board supports us in achieving transformational and innovative education.
-We speak to one of our board members, Rachael Gibbens, Vice-President of Product Sales and Advanced Offerings at Kongsberg.
+Our newly formed Business Advisory Board supports us in achieving transformational and innovative education.
+We speak to one of our board members, Rachael Gibbens, Director CX Transformation and Chief of Staff, CX APJC at Cisco.
 She has vast experience with complex cross-border issues, client relationship management, commercial, legal and sales.
-Rachael achieved her Postgraduate Diploma in Law and Legal Practice Course at our Guilford campus in 2005.
+Rachael achieved her Postgraduate Diploma in Law and Legal Practice Course at our Guildford campus in 2005.

 I’ve had a very interesting career trajectory.
 I started out as a commercial property solicitor in London and worked in that industry for four years.
 I was made redundant in the global financial crisis in 2008, so I moved to Singapore where I worked as head of business development and marketing for Allen & Overy law firm.
 After working in that role for three years, I spotted an opportunity at Rolls-Royce in the marine business as commercial manager.
-This was a role sitting in the heart of the business and took me back closer to my legal background – i.e. negotiating contracts, handling disputes etc. I then took 6 months off work to have my twins, and on my return to work I was promoted to the global head of commercial for the entire marine business (c£700m business).
-I was then asked by my business to head up the Advanced Offerings sales and so I gladly took up the challenge, which led me to my current role.
+This was a role sitting in the heart of the business and took me back closer to my legal background – i.e. negotiating contracts, handling disputes etc. I took 6 months off work to have my twins, and on my return I was promoted to the global head of commercial for the entire marine business (c£700m business).
+I was then asked by the business to head up the Advanced Offerings sales and I gladly took up the challenge.
+I now have the pleasure of working for Cisco as the Director CX Transformation, and Chief of Staff, CX APJC at Cisco.

-In my role I’ve learned to listen to the customer and time my response.
-Learn to be resilient - during my time in this new role, I started with one company (Rolls-Royce), and then during the course of 18 months, they sold our business to Kongsberg.
-At the time of writing this, I may even be moved into another role.
-So learning to accept uncertainty and constant change has been a very good skill to develop.
+In my role I’ve learned to listen to others and time my response.
+Learning to be resilient and to accept uncertainty and constant change has been a very good skill to develop.

 It is a great honour and I am excited to work with the school to ultimately help the students on the Business School’s Advisory Board.
 I am also interested in the whole sphere of education and how it is going to need to change in the coming years with the fourth industrial revolution almost upon us.
 I think the timing is right for me, and I believe I have some interesting insights and perspectives to add to the board and the students.